rackerlabs/support-how-to/content/cloud-servers/how-to-serve-multiple-domains-using-virtual-hosts.md

 		  DocumentRoot /var/www/vhosts/vh2
 		</VirtualHost>

-3. Running "httpd –S", we see evidence that a virtual host is listed above the "is a NameVirtualHost" line:
+3. Running "httpd &ndash;S", we see evidence that a virtual host is listed above the "is a NameVirtualHost" line:

         VirtualHost configuration:
 		wildcard NameVirtualHosts and \_default\_ servers: